andywhite37/nixos/DUAL_BOOT_WINDOWS_GUIDE.md

 I've never used NixOS before, so there are sure to be some speedbumps along the way.

+Update: in the end, there was quite a bit of reading and crossing of fingers involved, but I got NixOS installed and up and running with no problems at all!

 # Machine info

 * Machine: Lenovo Thinkpad X1 Carbon (6th Generation)